-The District's total OPEB liability of \$16,319,971 was measured as of July 1, 2019 and was rolled forward using the actuarial assumptions from the actuarial valuation date of July 1, 2018, subject to adjustments.
+The District's total OPEB liability of \$18,683,535 was measured as of July 1, 2020 and was rolled forward using the actuarial assumptions from the actuarial valuation date of July 1, 2020.

 Actuarial Assumptions and Other Inputs.
-The total OPEB liability in the June 30, 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the July 1, 2020 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.50%

-Salary Increases 3.50% average, including inflation

-Discount Rate 3.36%

-Healthcare Cost Trend Rates 6.00% for 2018, decreasing to an ultimate rate of 3.8% by 2075
+Inflation 2.50% Salary Increases 3.50% average, including inflation Discount Rate 1.86% (adjusted 7/1/2020) Healthcare Cost Trend Rates 5.50% for 2020 through 2023, decreasing to 5.40% in 2024, to 4.00% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model.

-The discount rate was based on the S&P Municipal Bond 20 Year High Grade Rate Index at July 1, 2019.
+The discount rate was based on the S&P Municipal Bond 20 Year High Grade Rate Index at July 1, 2020.

-Mortality rates are assumed using the rates assumed in the PSERS defined benefit pension plan actuarial valuation.
+Mortality rates are assumed using the rates assumed in the PSERS defined benefit pension plan actuarial valuation with projections incorporated based on the Buck Modified 2016 projection scale to reflect mortality improvement.

-The actuarial assumptions used in the July 1, 2018 valuation were based on historical results, as a recent experience study was not completed.
+The actuarial assumptions used in the July 1, 2020 valuation were based on historical results, as a recent experience study was not completed.